PSAScapstone2014/Documentation/TestLibraryDocumentation.md

 The Robot Framework uses a structure they call test tables, in order to automate testing.
 Each test table has up to four different sub tables that help define the test; these are the Setting, Variable, Test Case, and Keyword tables.
 The Keyword table is not used in this file.
 Setting Table

-This table has the following format:
 *Setting* | *Value*
 --------- | -------
 Library | SendReceiveLibrary.py

 This tells the Robot Framework that we want it to use a Library of pre-defined keywords for testing.
 The SendReceiveLibrary.py file defines several methods that are used for testing.
+More libraries can be defined in the same method.

 Variables Table

 *Variables* | *Value*
 --- | ---
 ${ARGS} | ./